 In putting together my forecast for the March FOMC meeting, I incorporated the new information we had received since the December FOMC projections.
-I know that many people in this room have to forecast at a much higher frequency than four times a year.
-Let me assure you that policymakers are also constantly assessing incoming information for its implications for the outlook and risks around the outlook.
+Although we publish our forecasts four times a year, let me assure you that policymakers are constantly assessing incoming information for its implications for the outlook and risks around the outlook.
 This information includes the official statistical releases and the reports we garner from talking to our boards of directors, advisory councils, and other contacts in our regions.
 It is important that our policy be "data-dependent," meaning that policy should depend on how economic and financial conditions evolve, to the extent that those conditions have implications for the medium-run outlook and risks around the outlook.

-The focus is on the medium-run outlook because that's the time horizon over which monetary policy affects the economy.
+The focus is on the medium run because that's the time horizon over which monetary policy affects the economy.
 But we live in a high-frequency world.
 Measures of stock market volatility, like the VIX, attest to that.
 The market gyrations at the end of last year and the beginning of this year were notable.
 The declines in global equity markets partly reflected market participants' reassessment of the outlook for global growth, as well as their views on how effective policy actions taken abroad will be.
 Over the past month or so, we've seen some stability return to financial markets.
 Volatility has declined, stock prices have risen, and credit risk spreads on corporate bonds have narrowed.
 As a result, on balance, financial conditions are only slightly more restrictive than they were in December.